 This project, a partnership between AGHAM (Advocates of Science and Technology for the People) and community organizations, conducted an environmental investigation on a major mining disaster that destroyed a river system in Benguet province.
 The project engaged a multi-disciplinary team to integrate the knowledge of local communities with the quantifying expertise of scientists and technologists.
 The group's report revealed severe environmental, health, economic and political impacts of the disaster on local communities, prompting the Department of Environmental and Natural Resources Management to suspend the company's operations until the breach was resolved.

-Citizen-Led Urban Environmental Restoration
+Public-Led Urban Environmental Restoration

 Environmental responsibility and sustainability is a great challenge for future generations.
 Through this grant project, funded by the American Alliance of Museums with support from the US Department of State, youth from the Patricia and Phillip Frost Museum of Science in Miami, Florida and the Natural History Museum of Jamaica in Greater Portmore, Jamaica took action to restore urban habitats, while interacting with their international counterparts.
-This action and interaction built a community of environmentally active young citizens who were invited to take ownership of positive change in their communities.
+This action and interaction built a community of environmentally active young residents who were invited to take ownership of positive change in their communities.

 The History of the San Juan Headwaters Forest Health Partnership